LearnOnDemandSystems/docs/lod/auto-register-lab-user-devices-and-stores-cookie-and-ip-address-in-database.md

 # Device Registration for Lab Access

 This feature enhances the lab user experience by automating device registration and improving authentication convenience.
 With this update, lab users will now have the option to have their devices automatically registered when launching a lab for the first time, eliminating the need for repetitive 2-factor authentication.
+This feature can be enabled in the SKillable Consumption Rules Engine, where Device Registration can be enforced for your entire organization, or a subset of lab series or lab profiles.

 ## Table of Contents